pkuhxy/Consis-multiID/README.md

 ## 📣 News

 * ⏳⏳⏳ Release the full code & datasets & weights.
+* `[2024.12.24]`  🚀 We release the [parallel inference code](https://github.com/PKU-YuanGroup/ConsisID/tree/main/parallel_inference) for ConsisID powered by [xDiT](https://github.com/xdit-project/xDiT).
+Thanks [@feifeibear](https://github.com/feifeibear) for his help.
-* `[2024.12.22]`  🔥ConsisID will be merged into [diffusers](https://github.com/huggingface/diffusers) in the next version.
+* `[2024.12.22]`  🤗 ConsisID will be merged into [diffusers](https://github.com/huggingface/diffusers) in the next version.
 So for now, please use `pip install git+https://github.com/SHYuanBest/ConsisID_diffusers.git` to install diffusers dev version.
 And we have reorganized the code and weight configs, so it's better to update your local files if you have cloned them previously.
 * `[2024.12.09]`  🔥We release the [test set](https://huggingface.co/datasets/BestWishYsh/ConsisID-preview-Data/tree/main/eval) and [metric calculation code](https://github.com/PKU-YuanGroup/ConsisID/tree/main/eval) used in the paper, now your can measure the metrics on your own machine.
 Please refer to [this guide](https://github.com/PKU-YuanGroup/ConsisID/tree/main/eval) for more details.
 * `[2024.12.08]`  🔥The code for <u>data preprocessing</u> is out, which is used to obtain the [training data](https://huggingface.co/datasets/BestWishYsh/ConsisID-preview-Data) required by ConsisID.
 Please refer to [this guide](https://github.com/PKU-YuanGroup/ConsisID/tree/main/data_preprocess) for more details.
 * `[2024.12.04]`  Thanks [@shizi](https://www.bilibili.com/video/BV1v3iUY4EeQ/?vd_source=ae3f2652765c02e41cdd698b311989e3) for providing [🤗Windows-ConsisID](https://huggingface.co/pkuhexianyi/ConsisID-Windows/tree/main) and [🟣Windows-ConsisID](https://www.wisemodel.cn/models/PkuHexianyi/ConsisID-Windows/file), which make it easy to run ConsisID on Windows.
 * `[2024.12.01]`  🔥 We provide full text prompts corresponding to all the videos on project page.
 Click [here](https://github.com/PKU-YuanGroup/ConsisID/blob/main/asserts/prompt.xlsx) to get and try the demo.
-* `[2024.11.30]`  🔥 We have fixed the [huggingface demo](https://huggingface.co/spaces/BestWishYsh/ConsisID-preview-Space), welcome to try it.
+* `[2024.11.30]`  🤗 We have fixed the [huggingface demo](https://huggingface.co/spaces/BestWishYsh/ConsisID-preview-Space), welcome to try it.
-* `[2024.11.29]`  🔥 The current code and weights are our early versions, and the differences with the latest version in [arxiv](https://github.com/PKU-YuanGroup/ConsisID) can be viewed [here](https://github.com/PKU-YuanGroup/ConsisID/tree/main/util/on_going_module).
+* `[2024.11.29]`  🏃‍♂️ The current code and weights are our early versions, and the differences with the latest version in [arxiv](https://github.com/PKU-YuanGroup/ConsisID) can be viewed [here](https://github.com/PKU-YuanGroup/ConsisID/tree/main/util/on_going_module).
 And we will release the full code in the next few days.
 * `[2024.11.28]`  Thanks [@camenduru](https://twitter.com/camenduru) for providing [Jupyter Notebook](https://colab.research.google.com/github/camenduru/ConsisID-jupyter/blob/main/ConsisID_jupyter.ipynb) and [@Kijai](https://github.com/kijai) for providing ComfyUI Extension [ComfyUI-ConsisIDWrapper](https://github.com/kijai/ComfyUI-CogVideoXWrapper).
 If you find related work, please let us know.
-* `[2024.11.27]`  🔥 Due to policy restrictions, we only open-source part of the dataset.
+* `[2024.11.27]`  🏃‍♂️ Due to policy restrictions, we only open-source part of the dataset.
 You can download it by clicking [here](https://huggingface.co/datasets/BestWishYsh/ConsisID-preview-Data).
 And we will release the data processing code in the next few days.
 * `[2024.11.26]`  🔥 We release the arXiv paper for ConsisID, and you can click [here](https://arxiv.org/abs/2411.17440) to see more details.
 * `[2024.11.22]`  🔥 **All code & datasets** are coming soon!
 Stay tuned 👀!